Build a SvelteKit Markdown Blog

 npm i shiki

-Create a custom highlighter.
+Create a custom Shiki highlighter:

 svelte.config.js